 pursue a full course of study at an academic or language institution authorized to admit foreign students.

-Student and exchange visitor information system (SEVIS) is an electronic (internet) database that United States colleges and universities use to communicate international student information with the USCIS.
+The Student and Exchange Visitor Information System (SEVIS) is an electronic (internet) database, which U.S. schools and universities use to communicate international student information to the Department of Homeland Security (DHS).

 The Form I-20 (Certification of Eligibility for F-1 Student Status for Academic and Language Students), is an official U.S. government form issued by a SEVIS-approved school.
-A prospective nonimmigrant student who would like to study at the Academy of Art University must have a Form I-20 issued by the Academy in order to apply for a F-1 Student Visa.
+A prospective nonimmigrant student who would like to study at Academy of Art University must have a Form I-20 issued by the Academy in order to apply for the F-1 student visa.

 Maintaining F-1 Status

 Students in F-1 status are required to abide by various federal regulations in order to maintain immigration status.
-A few of these requirements include providing us with a current address, enrolling in a full course of study and keeping appropriate immigration documents up to date.
+A few of these requirements include providing us with a current address and phone number, enrolling in a full course of study and keeping your immigration documents up to date.

-Immigration regulations require that F-1 students enroll in full course of study during their stay in the US.
-AAU defines a full course of study depending upon the degree program.
+Full Time Enrollment: Immigration regulations require that F-1 students enroll in a full course of study during their stay in the United States.
+The Academy defines a full course of study depending upon the degree program.

 Only one online class might be counted towards the student's full time enrollment requirement.